International stage sensation THE CHOIR OF MAN announce an extension for the hit musical – now play at the Arts Theatre until 4 January 2026.

 An uplifting celebration of community and friendship with something for everyone – including free beer!
 Enjoy 90 minutes of feel-good, foot-stomping entertainment unlike anything else in the West End.

-REVIEW by Stuart James ★★★★★ (2021)
+The Choir Of Man Review by Stuart James ★★★★★ (2021)

 Following three sell-out seasons at the Sydney Opera House and multiple sold-out US and European tours, The Choir of Man now brings its unique brand of beer, bants, and bangers to the Arts Theatre in the heart of London’s West End.